reuk/wayverb/docs_source/image_source.md

 Some paths in the tree may not actually produce valid image sources, and these paths are discarded.
 For paths which *do* contribute valid image sources, the propagation delay and frequency-dependent pressure of the image source signal must be found.
-According to [@kuttruff_room_2009, p.
-325], the propagation delay is equal to the distance from the receiver to the image source, divided by the speed of sound.
+As described by Kuttruff, the propagation delay is equal to the distance from the receiver to the image source, divided by the speed of sound, [@kuttruff_room_2009, p.
+325].
 The pressure content is found by convolving together the reflectances of all intermediate surfaces.
 This is equivalent to a single multiplication per frequency band, as long as reflectances can be represented by real values.

 The surface reflectances are found by converting per-band absorptions into per-band normal-incidence reflectance magnitudes by $|R|=\sqrt{1-\alpha}$.